Frequently Asked Questions

 Are Regenexx Procedures covered by Insurance?

 Below is a diagram of what may be covered by insurance.
-We accept PPO plans, Medicare and TriCare.
+We accept PPO plans and Medicare.
 We are not in network and do not accept any HMO plans, Medicare Advantage Plans, Medical or Kaiser.

 What is the cost of Regenexx procedures?